Electrical trainee Jaheim found private training at Options Skills provided him with the opportunities he wanted.

 While working with Logic Electrical, Jaheim will build his NVQ portfolio.
 This portfolio is an essential part of the training.
 In addition, an NVQ assessor will visit him on-site and assess his progress during this stage.

-Upon completion of his portfolio, Jaheim will have earned his NVQ Level 3.
-He’ll complete his AM2 assessment then apply for his ECS Gold Card.
+Upon completing his portfolio, Jaheim will have earned his NVQ Level 3.
+He’ll complete his AM2 assessment and apply for his ECS Gold Card.
 Along with the ECS Gold card, he’ll gain installation electrician status.
-This will allow Jaheim to work unsupervised on installing, commissioning, and maintaining low voltage electrical and electronic equipment and appliances in a consumer’s electrical installation.
+Earning the status will allow Jaheim to work unsupervised on installing, commissioning, and maintaining low-voltage electrical and electronic equipment and appliances in a consumer’s electrical installation.
 (Source: ECS)